 "Aye, but there's the rub," you're saying, in your best Melvillian accent.
 "A good Ph.D. program?
 Whar be they?"

 It's a good thing you asked.

-If you're looking for a few quick and easy search categories, here are some popular searches for PhD programs that you might want to look at:
+If you're looking for a few quick and easy search categories, here are some popular searches for Ph.D. programs that you might want to review:

-If you're looking for a more in depth take on some of the things you'll want to consider when looking into PhD programs, then read on.
+If you're looking for a more in depth take on some of the things you'll want to consider when exploring Ph.D. programs, then read on.

 Location is going to be important to any doctoral program you choose because, well, you're going to have to go to that place to attend its programs.
 If you can't stand being out in the middle of nowhere, then a rural location is probably going to rub you the wrong way.
 If you can't stand cities, then you might not want to look at programs in New York City.
 Simple enough.

-When trying to determine the quality of the education you'll receive, you'll probably want to learn about: the faculty members involved in the PhD programs you're considering, to determine if they are experts as well as good teachers; the special research programs and opportunities that you might have available to yourself in the PhD programs in question; the quality of the facilities you'd be using; and any options for publication of research.
+When trying to determine the quality of the education you'll receive, you'll probably want to learn about: the faculty members involved in the Ph.D. programs you're considering, to determine if they are experts as well as good teachers; the special research programs and opportunities that might be available in the Ph.D. programs in question; the quality of the facilities you'd be using; and any options for publication of research.
 Faculty especially will be very important, particularly for working on your doctoral thesis.

-The attempt to find a PhD program with a good quality of education can, and by some accounts should, be the only one of great significance when you're doing a search for PhD programs.
+The attempt to find a Ph.D. program with a good quality of education can, and by some accounts should, be the only one of great significance when you're doing a search for Ph.D. programs.
 It may override any of the concerns listed above.
-That being said, keeping those concerns in mind when looking at the quality of the education you'll receive is the best way to make sure that you find the best option possible for yourself and your goals.
+That being said, keeping those concerns in mind when looking at the quality of the education you'll receive is the ideal way to make sure that you find the best option possible for yourself and your goals.